-Submission 3 - Owenea Angling Club
+Submission 1 - Owenea Angling Club

-The Respondent states that "oyster trestles in this area would totally impede and obstruct our sea trout fishing in the estuary, including night time sea trout fishing", which they have engaged in for years.
-The Respondent holds a "lease agreement with the IFI on this fishery and rely on revenue from estuarine sea trout fishing".
+A submission was received by the Owenea Angling Club seeking that the decision to reject a licence be upheld as "oyster trestles in this area would totally impede and obstruct our sea trout fishing in the estuary, including night time sea trout fishing".
+Furthermore, the Respondents claim that they "have a lease agreement with IFI on this fishery and rely on revenue from estuarine sea trout fishing", therefore oyster trestles cannot be placed where they have a right to fish.